 You can find out more on how the PAYE system for employees works, how tax is paid and how to claim back tax if you think you’ve paid too much, in the 'tax basics' section of our website.

-With regards to special rules about National Insurance for apprentices, you may have heard that the Government will cut NIC for apprentices under 25, from April 2016.
-This is true, however this will only apply to EMPLOYER NIC for apprentices aged under 25 and up to earnings of a certain level.
+With regards to special rules about National Insurance for apprentices, you may have heard that the Government cut NIC for apprentices under 25, since April 2016.
+This is true, however this will only apply to employer NIC for apprentices aged under 25 and up to earnings of a certain level.
 This will make it cheaper for employers to take on an apprentice – hopefully meaning they will take on more.
 You can read more about it in this Government notice.

 Can apprentices claim tax credits?

 There are two types of tax credit – working tax credit (WTC) and child tax credit (CTC).
 The tax credits system is gradually being replaced by ‘universal credit’ but the changeover will not be complete for some time, so in the meantime some people will remain as tax credits claimants.

 Apprenticeships and tax credits can be a tricky subject.
 As a general overview, if you are single and have no children, then to be entitled to WTC, you will need to be: